groflaw/Club_Madeira_App/privacy-policy.md

 **Important**: The app only captures screen content temporarily for QR code detection.
 No screen content is stored, transmitted, or saved.

+### Screen Recording Data Collection Details

+**What We Collect:**
+- Temporary screenshots of your display (only when QR scanner is active)
+- QR code content/payload extracted from detected codes
+- Screen coordinates of detected QR codes (for highlighting)

+**How We Use This Data:**
+- Process screenshots locally using Apple's Vision framework to detect QR codes
+- Extract URLs or text content from QR codes
+- Display visual highlights over detected QR codes
+- Verify partner website URLs before opening

+**Data Processing:**
+- All screen recording data is processed locally on your device
+- Screenshots are immediately discarded after QR code detection
+- No screen content is transmitted to external servers
+- Processing occurs only when you actively use the QR scanning feature

+**Data Retention:**
+- Screenshots: Not retained (processed and discarded immediately)
+- QR code content: Stored temporarily in app memory during active scanning
+- QR code locations: Used only for visual highlighting, not stored permanently

 ## International Transfers

 No personal data is collected or transferred internationally.
 All processing happens locally on your device.